We love a good hot dog around town.

 The Fremantle Markets are constantly delivering tasty eats, but it’s the 100% WA-produced hotdogs at The Bratwurst Bar that take the cake.
 Serving authentic German bratwursts sausages, Kransky sausages and Currywurst and Garlic bratwurst, you’ll find nothing but deliciousness in these gluten free dogs.
 Served in freshly baked bread rolls with sauerkraut andonion, these hotdogs are simple but fulfilling, claiming the title of the ‘best wurst in town’.

 Fremantle Markets, South Terrace & Henderson Street, Fremantle

 Alfred’s Kitchen, Guildford

 Is there anything more iconic in Perth than sitting in front of the large glowing fire at Alfred’s Kitchen in Guildford, sipping on a cup of toasty pea and ham soup?
 Well yes, there is – because if you’re not eating their famous hot dog too then you’re not doing it right.
 Their renowned hot dog features a round bun with a sliced sausage, cheese and onion: simple, yet delicious.
 After all, they’ve been operating since 1946, so they’re obviously doing something right!

-It would be un-Australian to not include the famous Bunnings Snag on the list of best hotdogs across Perth.
+They may not be the fanciest, but any hot dogs list has to include the humble Bunnings snag on the list!
 Sometimes, less is more.
-The soft white bread, crispy fried onions and classic beef sausage, all lovingly smothered in mustard and tomato sauce has become a rite of passage for those visiting the hardware store on the weekends.
-Plus, your donation goes towards helping local Perth organisations.
-It’s a win win!
+The soft white bread, fried onions and classic beef sausage, all lovingly smothered in mustard and tomato sauce has become a rite of passage for those visiting the hardware store on the weekends.
+Plus, your donation goes towards helping local organisations – it’s a win win!